ELEC 371

 Biomedical Engineering Instrumentation

 Theory and experiments involving instruments for general, orthopedic, cardiac and minimally invasive surgery as well as sensors for respiratory, cardiac, bioelectric, biochemical and nervous system measurement.
-Restricted to students admitted to the Biomedical Engineering option in Electrical Engineering.
+Restricted to students admitted to the Biomedical Engineering option in Electrical Engineering and the Biomedical Engineering program.
+This course is cross-listed with BMEG 321.
+Credit will only be given for one of ELEC 371 or BMEG 321.

 3 credits